hawkinsw/medava/README.md

 ## As The World Turns

 The `HospitalRunner` class will _run_ the simulation.
 In a simple simulation, we will play out what happens when a particular pharmacy sends some medicine to a receiving hospital via a transporter.
-Our `HospitalRunner` class will expose a single method named `run` that will script a simulation scenario like that.
+Our `HospitalRunner` class will expose a single method named `run` that will script a simulation scenario.
 Add the following code for the `HospitalRunner` class to the `HospitalRunner.java` file:

 ```Java
 public class HospitalRunner {